 Like trying something new in the garden.
 If you are looking for a fun new method of gardening, you will love hay bales.

 Plants that can be grown in straw bales and hay bales.

 Almost anything you can grow in an English country garden will grow well in your hay bale garden, from cabbages, dwarf beans and many more vegetables and fruits from strawberries to tomatoes.

 Taller plants will need support by pushing long stakes all the way through the straw bale to make them secure.

-Deep growing root crops like potatoes will do well in a hay bale garden but bear in mind you will have to break up the hay bale to harvest the potato crop.
+Deep growing root crops like potatoes do well in a hay bale garden, but bear in mind you will have to break up the hay bale to harvest the potato crop.
 Might be better to grow them in the final year of the bale garden, when you will be breaking it up anyway and replacing it with new bales.

 The pleasure you will get from doing something a bit different in your garden combined with the benefits of not having to bend over to plant and harvest your straw bale garden and the added benefit of not having to dig, make hay bale gardening really worthwhile.